31 amazing images that you won't believe are actually game screenshots

 Assetto Corsa is billed as the ultimate racing simulation, designed with an emphasis on a realistic racing experience.
 Part of that experience clearly includes a heavy focus on stunning and believable graphics.

-With support for both the HTC and Oculus Rift, Assetto Corsa not only offers fantastic standard visuals but astounding Virtual ones as well.
+With support for both the HTC and Oculus Rift VR headsets, Assetto Corsa not only offered fantastic standard visuals but astounding Virtual ones as well.

 Battlefield 1